Your Core Is More Than Just Abs

 - Only training abs with crunches/sit-ups

-- Holding your breath during core exercises (breathe through movements)
+- Holding your breath during core exercises (remember to breathe through movements)

 - Ignoring lower back and hip stability work